gcollazo/bcapi/README.md

 # BarcampCheckin
 A very simple backend to save data from the check-in app.
-Based on Flask and MongoDB.
+Based on Flask, MongoDB and pusherapp.com.

 ## Heroku URL
 http://barcampm12.herokuapp.com/